When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Simulation Hardware Experiments

-\para{Results} Fig.~\ref{fig:continual-learn} shows that our residual policy continues to improve from \textbf{UPS w/ Clarification} only because it reduces the proportion of incapable scenarios; it obtains a $15\%$ increase in success rate in ambiguous settings in hardware.
-Across both types of scenarios, our final success rate is $85\%$ in hardware.
+\para{Results} Fig.~\ref{fig:continual-learn} shows that our residual policy continues to improve from \textbf{UPS w/ Clarification} only because it reduces the proportion of incapable scenarios; it obtains a $15\%$ increase in success rate in ambiguous settings for both hardware tasks.
+Across both types of scenarios, our final success rate is $85\%$ for \textbf{PnP Cup} task.
 This empirical result corroborates Theorem~\ref{theorem-guarantee}, demonstrating that the verifier can steer the low-level policy to success in $1-\epsilon$ of scenarios by either executing the right sample or selecting the appropriate strategy (asking clarification questions when ambiguous or eliciting human interventions when incapable).
-In simulation, we achieve slightly lower coverage due to the challenges of simulating precise contact-rich manipulation tasks with the current world model.
-On the other hand, both baseline DAgger methods struggle to learn new behaviors intervention data while maintaining the original capabilities as shown in Fig.~\ref{fig:qualitative}.
-We hypothesize that this could be because (a) they can't distinguish when the low-level policy has learned diverse strategies at doing a task vs. when it is incapable, and (b) the learned residual policy biases the final policy distribution towards certain behavior modes that are aligned for only some ways of doing the task, or may push the model towards new incapable modes.
+In simulation and \textbf{Insert Block} task, we achieve slightly lower coverage due to the challenges of simulating precise contact-rich manipulation tasks with the current world model.
+On the other hand, both baseline DAgger methods struggle to learn new behaviors from intervention data while maintaining the original capabilities, as shown in Fig.~\ref{fig:intervention_method_block}.
+We hypothesize the learned residual policy may bias the final policy distribution towards certain behavior modes of doing the task, or may push the model towards new incapable modes.